-- WWL's ultimate accountability is to Wellingtonians, and we proactively and reactively respond to the need for all our stakeholders and the public to be involved. - High public interest means that we operate with a high level of transparency and with a great willingness to engage with the public and others, and welcome feedback. - Activities we undertake to ensure engagement include: the recent public Blue-Sky competition for the Outer T; the project information office; the establishment of an ideas box; development plan and strategic plan consultation; and consultation on all specific developments as required in Resource Management process.
+- WWL's ultimate accountability is to Wellingtonians, and we proactively and reactively respond to the need for all our stakeholders and the public to be involved. - High public interest means that we operate with a high level of transparency and with a great willingness to engage with the public and others, and welcome feedback. - Activities we undertake to ensure engagement include: the Waterfront Framework review; updating the project information office; the establishment of an ideas box; development plan and strategic plan consultation; and consultation on all specific developments as required in the resource management process.